-The consolidated financial statements have been prepared in accordance with IFRSs.
-In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited and by the Hong Kong Companies Ordinance (Cap.
-32).
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") issued by the IASB.
+In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules") and by the Hong Kong Companies Ordinance ("CO").